johnnovak/RML-Amiga/docs/docs/games/p-r.md

 - Saves the high scores to the game disk.

-## Rome AD92
+## Rome AD92: The Pathway to Power

-- Has a single save-slot only; saves the game to first game disk on quit.
+- Has a single save slot only (forced "Ironman Mode"); saves the game to the first disk (the **boot disk**) on quit.
+You need to delete the save image of the first disk to start a new game.

-## Quest For Glory II: Trial By Fire

-- You can choose between Amiga digital sound and Roland MT-32 MIDI music by double-clicking on the **Set Amiga sound** or **Set MT-32 sound** icons, respectively, before starting the game.
+- Supports two floppy drives.

+- When the game asks you to insert **disk 2**, just press ++end+3++ to insert the _third_ disk into drive DF0: (the first disk is the "boot disk").
+This will eliminate any further disk swapping (except for saving to the boot disk on quit).

+!!! danger "Tread carefully with save states"

+    You cannot freely mix in-game saves and save states with this game!

+    To be completely safe, only use the in-game save feature on quit.
+Or you can use only save states and never save in-game (but in this case try not to play the game for more than 15-20 hours in total).

+    If you're careful, you can use short-term save states (aka save scumming) but _only_ during a single gaming session between two in-game saves to the boot disk.